orbitzone/reactjs_datepicker/README.md

 # reactjs_datepicker
 React.Js and NodeJs Test

-Command to setup the project installing the node_modules folder:
+Command to setup the nodejs modules and dependencies:

 > npm install